Zvezdin/blockchain-predictor/README.md

 A set of tools and scripts that download and process blockchain and cryptocurrency course data, generate a dataset, use it to teach a deep learning neural network to make value predictions and evaluate the result.

+The project is a work-in-progress and is yet to give (hopefully) accurate predictions.

 ## Installation

 ### System dependencies